 - Each party believes it is appropriate to deal with the other party.

 TRANSACTION: – Event that happens at the end of an exchange.
 Exchange is a process towards an agreement.
-When agreement is reached, we say a transaction has taken place.
+When an agreement is reached, we say a transaction has taken place.

 a) Barter transaction.